 Observe what happens when you participate in the peace practice.
 Over time, you may find that food that you once thought of as appealing start to lose appeal.
 You may find that when you truly allow yourself to eat certain foods, your cravings for them decrease.
 Foods that once triggered your emotions may become a neutral eating experience.

 What questions or concerns do you have about making peace with food?
 Drop a comment or send them to firstname.lastname@example.org to be answered in a future blog post.

-If you’re looking for support in making peace with food, check out the Work with Me page for more information on 1:1 support.
+If you’re looking for support in making peace with food, check out the My Services for more information on personalized support with a registered dietitian.